Updated Nov. ’25: Botanical Gardens in Miami and SoFla

 The unexpected Montgomery Botanical Center, founded by Robert and Nell Montgomery, the founders of Fairchild Tropical Garden, is housed on their 120-acre Coral Gables estate.
 It includes the largest private collections of palms and cycads in the world and features over 14,000 plants in the ground and over 10,000 plants in the nursery.
 As a living tribute to her late husband, in 1959 Nell created The Montgomery Foundation, Inc.—later renamed the Montgomery Botanical Center—as an independent, nonprofit institution devoted to advancing the science of tropical botany.

-Email tracym@montgomerybotanical.org to schedule your visit to this botanical garden in Miami.
+Email tracym@montgomerybotanical.org to schedule your guided visit to this botanical garden in Miami.
+Tours last 30 minutes to an hour.
 Montgomery Botanical Center, 11901 Old Cutler Road, Coral Gables 33156.

 botanical gardens in miami, miamicurated